Kennedy Center Honors and its traditions are back once more

 Honorees include Motown Records creator Berry Gordy, “Saturday Night Live” mastermind Lorne Michaels, actress-singer Bette Midler, opera singer Justino Diaz and folk music legend Joni Mitchell.

-This year’s event also represents a return to political normalcy, with President Joe Biden and first lady Jill Biden planning to attend.
+This year’s event also represents a return to political normalcy, with President Joe Biden and first lady Jill Biden attending.
 The Democrat will be the first president to be at the Kennedy Center Honors since 2016.

 President Donald Trump and first lady Melania Trump skipped the show the first three years he was in office after several of the artists honored in 2017, his first year in office, threatened to boycott a White House reception if the Republican participated.

-The Trumps also scrapped a traditional White House ceremony for the honorees, which Biden is resuming.
-Presidents usually host a lighthearted gathering with the honorees at the White House before the awards ceremony.
+The Trumps also scrapped a traditional White House ceremony for the honorees, which Biden resumed Sunday afternoon with a lighthearted holiday gathering.

+“We welcome everyone back,” he told a crowd of about 150 seated in the East Room, decked out with Christmas trees and wreaths.
+Guests included Vice President Kamala Harris, House Speaker Nancy Pelosi, Caroline Kennedy, Mikhail Baryshnikov, Chita Rivera, Steve Martin and Herbie Hancock.

+“Our nation is stronger, more dynamic and more vibrant because of you,” Biden told the honorees.

 Last year, the pandemic forced organizers to bump the annual December ceremony back to May 2021.
 Performance tributes to the artists were filmed over several nights and at multiple locations on campus.